 You also have to ensure that the electrical system and any electrical appliances you supply, such as kettles and toasters, are all safe to use.

 Checking immigration status

-If you plan to take in a lodger, you may have to check the person's immigration status before renting the room.
+If you plan to take in a lodger, you'll have to check their immigration status before renting the room.

-Checking that the lodger has a right to be in the country is a new legal requirement that the government has introduced for private landlords.
-At first, the rules only apply in the areas of Birmingham, Walsall, Sandwell, Dudley and Wolverhampton for new agreements which start on or after 1 December 2014.
+Checking that the lodger has a right to be in the country is a legal requirement for private landlords.

 Do you need to have a written agreement?

 It's best if you and your lodger sign an agreement, so that the rights and responsibilities for each of you are clearly set out.
 You may be able to get a licence agreement from a legal stationer by post or online.
 These generally contain standard clauses which can be adapted to suit your needs.

 It's also a good idea to draw up an inventory of the furniture and fittings provided in the lodger's room.
 An inventory can help prevent disputes about any deposit paid when the lodger moves out.
 It can be useful to take photographs to accompany the inventory to show the condition of the items.